Tomate0613/useless-info/README.md

 # Useless Info

 ## What does this mod do?
-This mod displays the following info in the dropper interface
+This mod displays the following info in the dropper/dispenser interface

 - Redstone signal
 - Corresponding sculk frequency